-Forgotten Hard Rock Albums: The Shotgun Messiah discography
+Forgotten Hard Rock Albums: The SHOTGUN MESSIAH Discography

 So...who the heck was SHOTGUN MESSIAH, anyway?

-In response to this demand, the fine folks at Divebomb Records, who specialize in resurrecting long-lost classic hard rock and metal CDs, unleashed the first-ever official re-issues of Shotgun Messiah's first two albums in May of 2015.
+In response to the demand, the fine folks at Divebomb Records, who specialize in resurrecting long-lost classic hard rock and metal CDs, unleashed the first-ever official re-issues of Shotgun Messiah's first two albums in May of 2015.
 Both albums are freshly remastered and feature expanded booklets with lots of cool goodies in the liner notes...so if you missed out on Shotgun Messiah the first time, or if you just never got around to upgrading your cassette copies to CDs, now's your chance to get them at a decent price!

 A bit of backstory:

 Shotgun Messiah originally formed in Sweden in 1985 as "Kingpin" - an outrageously over-the-top glam-to-the-max act whose neon-colored stage costumes (and unintentionally hilarious band photos) completely overshadowed the music on their debut album, Welcome to Bop City - which was released on a tiny Swedish label in 1988.
 The album was mostly ignored in their homeland, where clean-cut melodic rock acts like Europe were ruling the roost...so Kingpin decided to head to America and try their sleazy luck in Los Angeles - the Glam Metal capital of the world at the time.
-After a trans-Atlantic flight, a name change (there was already a band using the "Kingpin" name in L.A.) and a much-needed image makeover - more black leather and denim, WAY less neon - the newly christened Shotgun Messiah signed a deal with Relativity Records, a well established indie label known mainly for the many underground thrash and death metal bands (Megadeth, Exodus, Forbidden, Possessed, etc.) signed to its Combat Records imprint.
+After a trans-Atlantic flight, a name change (there was already a band called "Kingpin" in L.A.) and a much-needed image makeover - more black leather and denim, WAY less neon - the newly christened Shotgun Messiah signed a deal with Relativity Records, a well established indie label known mainly for the many underground thrash and death metal bands (Megadeth, Exodus, Forbidden, Possessed, etc.) signed to its Combat Records imprint.
 Welcome to Bop City was remixed, repackaged, and re-released worldwide as Shotgun Messiah's self-titled debut album in 1989.

 Shotgun Messiah wasn't a smash in the U.S., but it performed respectably enough thanks to a pair of flashy music videos for "Don't Care 'Bout Nothin'" and "Shout It Out," which got play on MTV's "Headbanger's Ball" and helped the album achieve a peak position of #99 on the Billboard charts.
 However, before they could celebrate their newfound success, vocalist Zinny J. Zan abruptly announced that he was quitting the band and heading back to Sweden.
-Without missing a beat, bassist Tim Skold promptly stepped up to take over the frontman position, and Shotgun Messiah came back with a vengeance on album number two - 1991's Second Coming.
+Without missing a beat, bassist Tim Skold took over the frontman position, and Shotgun Messiah came back with a vengeance on album number two - 1991's Second Coming.

 "Don't Care 'Bout Nothin'" (1989)

 If the Rock Gods were fair, then Second Coming would've gone multi-platinum.
 The thirteen songs on Second Coming have a more "metal" bite that completely blow away everything on the bratty first album.
-Tim Skold proved to be a formidable front man in his own right, with a grittier vocal style which was tougher and less screechy/aggravating than Zinny had been at times.
-Second Coming was aimed directly at fans of harder-edged "hair metal" bands like Skid Row (who were flying high with their crunchy Slave to the Grind album at the time).
+Tim Skold proved to be a formidable front man in his own right, with a grittier vocal style which was tougher and less screechy/aggravating than Zinny had been.
+Second Coming was aimed directly at fans of harder-edged "hair metal" bands like Skid Row (who were riding high with their crunchy Slave to the Grind album at the time).
 The ultra-catchy "Heartbreak Boulevard" got its fair share of MTV play and would become S.M.'s signature track, and the band also cut a video for the semi-acoustic "Living WIthout You," a bitter, sarcastic "breakup song" in which Skold essentially tells the object of his affections "if you don't want to be with me...fine, then f**k off."

 Unfortunately for Shotgun Messiah, the times they were a-changing.
 Grunge rock was becoming the Hot New Thing, and by the time Second Coming was released in late 1991, the door was closing fast on the Hair Metal era.
 In spite of rave reviews proclaiming it to be their finest work yet, Second Coming barely cracked the Billboard 200 chart and sold fewer copies than its predecessor.
 Drummer Pekka "Stixx" Ollinen and new bassist Bobby Lycon soon split the Messiah fold.